Joshua earned an MBA from USF and writes mostly about software and technology.

 The Purpose of the CORREL Function

 Returning the correlation coefficient proves to be very useful when one needs to find the correlation between two arrays of data in a worksheet.
-This process can take seconds saving time on what is normally time consuming calculations that are prone to human error.
+This process can take seconds saving time on what are normally time-consuming calculations that are prone to human error.

 Using the CORREL Function

 The CORREL function needs to be inputted in the form of a formula to work properly.
 To add this formula directly into a cell, a cell needs to be clicked in, and "=CORREL(" needs to be typed.
 Next, two arrays of data need to be selected.
 The syntax of the CORREL function can be seen here:

 These two arrays (array1 and array2) have to be the same size.
 By default, if a reference argument or array of data as text, an empty cell, or logical values, those cells will be ignored.
 The array data (numbers, range, named range, cell references) that are used to find the arithmetic mean must be entered and separated by a comma.
 This is then followed by closed parenthesis.
 After the formula is complete, the enter button can be pressed to return the correlation coefficient for the data.

 The CORREL function can be inserted into a cell with the assistance of a function insert tool.
 To use this tool, a cell must first be selected.
 Next, the formulas tab is selected and the "More Functions" button on the Excel ribbon needs to be clicked.
 The statistical selection from the list is chosen and the CORREL option needs to be clicked.

 Selecting the CORREL Function From the Formula Tab